arangodb/velocypack/Jason.md

 For types 0x06 to 0x09 the offset table describes where the subvalues reside.
-It is not necessary for the subvalues to start immediately after the byte length field.
-For performance reasons when building the value, it could be desirable to reserve 8 bytes for the byte length and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.
-The number of subvalues is stored after the offset table as another number in the format described above.
+It is not necessary for the subvalues to start immediately after the number of subvalues field.
+For performance reasons when building the value, it could be desirable to reserve 8 bytes for the byte length and number of subvalues and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.

+There is one exception for the 8-byte numbers case: In this case the number of elements is moved behind the index table.
+This is to get away without moving memory when one has reserved 8 bytes in the beginning and later noticed that all 8 bytes are needed for the byte length.

 All offsets are measured from base A.